-I've seen quite a few great referral programs.
+I've seen quite a few great referral marketing programs.
 That’s one of the perks of working at Friendbuy – observing many (thousands of) campaigns.
 It’s pretty easy to identify common traits shared by the best of them.
-What I see, over and over, is that the marketers behind exceptional referral campaigns focus on three key areas: location, promotion and optimization.
+What I see, over and over, is that the marketers behind successful referral programs focus on three key areas: location, promotion and optimization.

-Location refers to the visibility of your referral program.
-Placing referral widgets in many areas of your web site -- where you visitors can easily see them -- drives up referral program participation (the number of people sharing ).
+Location refers to the visibility of your customer referral program.
+Placing referral widgets in many areas of your web site — where you visitors can easily see them — drives up referral program participation (the number of people sharing ).

 Promotion also drives user participation by getting the word out about your program via your email list and posting to your social followers.
 This is primarily off-site activity.